On the computation of zone and double zone diagrams: Introduction

-This paper considers the question of computing zone diagrams in a wide class of metric spaces, called proper geodesic metric spaces which have the geodesic inclusion property.
-This class, which is introduced here, includes, in particular, Euclidean spheres (of any dimension) and finite dimensional strictly convex spaces.
-The considered sites can be any positively separated closed sets (possibly infinitely many).
-It is shown that a generalization of the iterative algorithm suggested by Asano, Matou{\v{s}}ek, and Tokuyama converges to the least and the greatest double zone diagrams.
-In various cases a zone diagram can be obtained from the resulting double zone diagrams, and as a matter of fact, in many of these cases (such as the Euclidean case) the limit is the unique zone diagram.
-In the normed case the suggested way to compute approximately the corresponding iterations and the resulting (double) zone diagram is by using a new algorithm for computing Voronoi diagrams \cite{ReemISVD09, ReemPhD} which enables their approximate computation in any normed space (possibly infinite dimensional) and with sites of a general form.
-Many pictures of (double) zone diagrams or their approximating sets produced by the method described here are given.
-Since the algorithm for computing Voronoi diagrams enables the computation of each cell independently of the other ones, the above iterative algorithm can be easily parallelized.
-Finally, certain interesting topological properties of Voronoi cells in the above mentioned setting are derived along the way, e.g., that their boundaries must coincide with their bisectors.
+This paper considers the question of computing zone diagrams in a new and wide class of metric spaces called ``proper geodesic metric spaces which have the geodesic inclusion property'' (Section \bref{sec:Geodesic} below).
+This class of spaces includes, in particular, Euclidean spheres of any dimension and finite dimensional strictly convex spaces.
+The considered sites can be arbitrary positively separated closed sets (possibly infinitely many).
+Despite the general setting considered here, our results also shed new light on the computation of zone diagrams in familiar settings such as the Euclidean plane with point sites.
+We prove that a generalization of the iterative algorithm suggested by Asano, Matou{\v{s}}ek, and Tokuyama converges to the least and the greatest double zone diagrams (Theorem \bref{thm:AlgUniConvex} and Corollary \bref{cor:CompactLimit} below).
+In various cases a zone diagram can be obtained from the resulting double zone diagrams, and, as a matter of fact, in some of these cases (e.g., when the space is a finite dimensional Euclidean space) the limit is the unique zone diagram (Corollary \bref{cor:ZoneDoubleZone} below).
+Additional properties are established too (Theorem \bref{thm:Metric} below).